 Same degree, different start date

-If you haven’t studied, want to transfer course, or find a September start isn’t ideal, our January intake gives you the chance to commence your studies at a time that works for you.
+If you haven’t studied before, want to transfer course, or find a September start isn’t ideal, our January intake gives you the chance to commence your studies at a time that works for you.

 We are one of the only universities in the UK where you can start university in January.
-We have wholly embraced a January intake, with almost all of our courses (including both undergraduate and postgraduate programmes) available to start in either September or January.
+Almost all of our undergraduate and postgraduate courses are available to start in either September or January.
 You’ll study the same course content in the same timeframe.
-This means no matter which entry point you choose, you will be part of a whole new student cohort and get to experience induction, Freshers’ Week and the same expert teaching and personal support facilities.
+This means no matter which entry point you choose, you will be part of a whole new student cohort and get to experience induction, Freshers’ Week and the same expert teaching.

 Choosing to start university in January with us on one of our two-year degrees will also give you the opportunity to graduate ahead of people studying a traditional three-year degree who started in the September before you.
 So competing for graduate-entry jobs will be that little bit easier!

 Improve your earning potential with a postgraduate degree.
 Find out more here